Vagrancy: United Kingdom

 In 1795, the Speenhamland system (also known as the Berkshire Bread Act) tried to address some of the problems that underlay vagrancy.
 The Speenhamland system was a form of outdoor relief intended to mitigate rural poverty in England and Wales at the end of the 18th century and during the early 19th century.
 The law was an amendment to the Elizabethan Poor Law.
 It was created as an indirect result of Britain's involvements in the French Revolutionary and Napoleonic Wars (1793–1815).

 In 1821, the existing vagrancy law was reviewed by a House of Commons select committee, resulting in the publication of the, 'Report from the Select Committee on The Existing Laws Relating to Vagrants'.
 After hearing the views of many witnesses appearing before it the select committee made several recommendations.
-The select committee found that the existing vagrancy laws had become over-complicated and that they should be amended and consolidated into a single Act of Parliament.
+The select committee found that the existing vagrancy laws had become over-complicated and that they should be amended and consolidated into a single act of Parliament.
 The payment of fixed rewards for the apprehension and taking vagrants before magistrates had led to abuses of the system.
-Due to the Poor Laws, vagrants to receive and poverty relief had to seek it from the parish where they were last legally settled, often the parish where they were born.
+Due to the Poor Laws, vagrants to receive poverty relief had to seek it from the parish where they were last legally settled, often the parish where they were born.
 This led to a system of convicted vagrants being 'passed' from parish to parish from where they had been convicted and punished to their own parish.
 The 'pass' system led to them being transported by vagrancy contractors, a system found to be open to abuses and fraud.
 It also found that in many instances the punishment for vagrancy offences were insufficient and certain types of vagrants should be given longer prison sentences and made to complete hard labour during it.

 Based on the findings and recommendations from the 1821 House of Commons Select on Vagrancy, a new Act of Parliament was introduced, 'An Act for the Punishment of Idle and Disorderly Persons, and Rogues and Vagabonds, in that Part of Great Britain called England', commonly known as the Vagrancy Act 1824.
 The Vagrancy Act 1824 consolidated the previous vagrancy laws and addressed many of the frauds and abuses identified during the select committee hearings.
 Much reformed since 1824, some of the offences included in it are still enforceable.

 United States

+Colonial Era

 Colonists imported British vagrancy laws when they settled in North America.
 Throughout the colonial and early national periods, vagrancy laws were used to police the mobility and economic activities of the poor.
 People experiencing homelessness and ethnic minorities were especially vulnerable to arrest as a vagrant.
 Thousands of inhabitants of colonial and early national America were incarcerated for vagrancy, usually for terms of 30 to 60 days, but occasionally longer.